python1215/PIU-mobile-app/replit.md

 - July 08, 2025.
 Fixed NAWEC PIU Financial Dashboard Project Activities display by adding missing recent_activities context data
 - July 08, 2025.
 Updated contributor table with Government of The Gambia and NAWEC as key institutional contributors
 - July 08, 2025.
 Configured project-donor relationships mapping 7 major projects to their respective funding institutions
+- July 08, 2025.
+Configured project-contributor relationships linking Government of The Gambia and NAWEC to specific projects

 ## User Preferences